1968 Major League Baseball expansion draft: American League draft

 The Expos acquired Bobby Wine as compensation after Larry Jackson decided to retire rather than report to Montreal.

 Dave Giusti never played for the Padres.
 He was traded back to the Cardinals two months later for four players.

 Hoyt Wilhelm never played for the Royals.
 He was traded to the California Angels on December 12, 1968, for two players.

 Lou Piniella never played for the Pilots.
 He was traded to the Royals on April 1, 1969.

 Jesus Alou, Jack Billingham and Skip Guinn never played for the Expos.
 Alou and Donn Clendenon were traded to Houston for Rusty Staub.
 When Clendenon threatened to retire rather than report, Billingham and Guinn were sent to Houston to complete the trade.

-Katawczik, Glass, Miklos, Richmond and Click never played in the Majors.
+Katawczik, Glass, Miklos, Richmond and Click never played in the major leagues.

 Ike Brookens never played for the Royals.
-He did not play in the Majors until making his debut with the Detroit Tigers in 1975.
+He did not play in the major leagues until making his debut with the Detroit Tigers in 1975.

-Jimy Williams never played for the Expos or returned to the Majors.
+Jimy Williams never played for the Expos or returned to the major leagues.

-Rick James never played for the Padres or returned to the Majors.
+Rick James never played for the Padres or returned to the major leagues.